 Azelaic acid does a particularly good job at evening skin tone.
 It not only helps prevent pigmentation by inhibiting activity from the enzyme tyrosinase, but it also helps reduce post-inflammatory hyperpigmentation, acne scars, and discoloration.

-When To Use: Azelaic Acid Suspension 10% is a lightweight cream-gel, which makes it ideal as one of the last steps in your skincare routine or in place of a moisturizer if you have really oily skin.
+When To Use: Azelaic Acid Suspension 10% is a lightweight cream-gel, which makes it ideal as one of the last steps in your skincare routine under a moisturizer, preferably in the evening.
+Direct acids, peptides, pure vitamin C, retinol, or EUK 134 0.1% should not be used in the same routine as this product.

 The Ordinary Exfoliating Acid Treatments – Biweekly/Weekly